zeraphimGCash/K8S-Environment-Lab-Challenge/README.md

 Challenge:
 Create a deployment for production environment.
 Set also the replicas to 3.
 Kindly share the code as markdown file on github

+Files Included:
+- README.md: Contains the steps taken to finish the activity and the challenge question
+- Proof.PNG: Proof of completing the activity
+- Terminal_Output.md: The terminal outputs from start to finish

 ## Step 1: Creating a YAML for production environment

 Name: Challenge-Prod-JCDiamante.yaml